My response regarding Government reforms that could impact nature

 I have been vocal with my concerns about projects that affect protected areas such as Rampion 2 Wind Farm, which proposes to bring electricity ashore through the South Downs National Park.
 Just last week I was pleased to attend their public consultation on potential onshore cable route changes.

-I support the Levelling Up and Regeneration Bill which seeks to give greater weight to local plans and national policy, giving assurance that areas of environmental importance – such as National Parks and Areas of Outstanding Natural Beauty – will be respected in decisions on planning applications and appeals.
+The Levelling Up and Regeneration Bill, in particular, seeks to give greater weight to local plans and national policy, giving assurance that areas of environmental importance – such as National Parks and Areas of Outstanding Natural Beauty – will be respected in decisions on planning applications and appeals.

 It will introduce new Environmental Outcome Reports.
 I understand that this will help ensure there is a clear focus on environmental protections and pursuing positive environmental improvements.
 I am confident that the national framework will protect our local wildlife sites and support our Wildlife Trusts for decades to come.